 Yet another Olympus Trip 35 Review

-Okay I suspect the dog and his dinner has blogged about this camera but it feels like a right of passage for a camera blog and what the heck I love it.
+Okay I suspect the dog and his dinner has blogged about the Trip 35 but it feels like a right of passage for a camera blog and what the heck I love it.

 This little design classic arrived in the Mid 60’s and set the standard for Point & Shoot (P&S) camera right into the 80s.
 The classic styling is married to an excellent sharp Zuiko lens and a simple but effective metering system.
 That meter is driven by the selenium array (the glass bubbly bit) around the lens.
 This means no batteries ever required.